 - A minimum five-subject admission average of 70% for high school students,

 - or transfer average of 60% for post-secondary transfer students

 * Applicants may be admitted with a mathematics deficiency but are encouraged to consult the college upon admission to plan how to clear the deficiency.

 If you are in progress of completing these requirements, you can be considered for conditional admission if you submit your most recent report card or transcript, as well as an official timetable or class schedule, to show the above requirements will be met.

 Special (mature) admission

 If you do not meet the regular requirements for admission and you are aged 21 or older, you have the opportunity to apply for special (mature) admission.

-If you do not meet the regular admission requirements and you are aged 21 years or younger, you have the opportunity to apply to the Transition Program.
-Students in the Transition Program can register in a maximum of 18 credit units per year or nine credit units per semester.
+If you do not meet the regular admission requirements and you are aged 21 years or younger, you have the opportunity to apply to the University of Saskatchewan Transition Entrance Program - USTEP.
+Students in USTEP can register in a maximum of 18 credit units per year or nine credit units per semester.